shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You wanted to know about the tooth necklace?”
 Fisher reached in and scooped up some dirt from inside the hole.
 “This is where it was found.”

 *There once was an old and craggedy monster who blocked the cat’s advance into the valley for decades.
 It was a giant wolf, a terror to all cats.
 It had massive fangs and claws, and the more cats you threw at it, the easier time it had killing them all.
 Occasionally, it would disappear for days at a time, and the cats would advance into the valley.
 Those that did, never returned.
 When the wolf reappeared, it would be carrying a sack full of skulls, and leave it laying in the open for the cats to collect.
-It was known as the Phantom Guard, for the ghostly white fur pattern on his face, that looked like a skull, and the three stripes on his belly, that looked like a ribcage.*
+It was known as the Phantom Guard, for the ghostly white fur pattern on its face, that looked like a skull, and the three stripes on its belly, that looked like a ribcage.*

 “Yotleph!”
 Ersatzica interrupted.